2xSWORDof7/2xSWORDof7/README.md

-Certainly, based on the theme you've provided, here are some basic guidelines and ethical/moral policies representing the mantra of "Now I have become life":

 1. **Stewardship of Knowledge and Power**: Embrace a responsibility to use knowledge and power for the betterment of humanity rather than for selfish gain or exploitation.